Cyber Monday wireless workout headphones deals still available

 If you're looking for an AirPods Pro alternative for a lot less, JLab's Epic Air is well worth considering, particularly at only $50, or half off its list price of $100.
 I used these recently and was generally impressed, partially because they fit my ears really well.
 They're comfortable, include a wide assortment of ear tips, and fit securely with an IP55 water-resistance rating (they can withstand a sustained spray of water).

-They also sound good, have active noise canceling and a compact wireless charging case that can also be charged using the integrated USB cable, a trademark of JLab true wireless earbuds.
+They also sound decent, have active noise canceling and a compact wireless charging case that can also be charged using the integrated USB cable, a trademark of JLab true wireless earbuds.
 Don't expect the noise canceling to be as good as the AirPods Pro, but for $50 these are a very good value.
-Additionally, they work decently for making calls.
+Additionally, they work reasonably well for making calls although their background noise reduction could be a little better.

 Both Bose's new QuietComfort Earbuds and Sport Earbuds make good workout headphones, thanks to their StayHear Max tips and secure fit, but the Sport Earbuds are more compact and lighter and also more affordable (the QuietComfort Earbuds do have excellent active noise canceling, however).
 This is the first time we've seen them discounted.